 The reasoning behind this iteration is put best by Marcela and Tania: “We wanted to show appreciation and respect for the various artisan techniques executed by master craftsmen of Mexico.”

 “The thing about working with natural materials is that each piece is unique.
 Sometimes people expect it to look immaculate, like it was made in a factory,” says Tania.
 “Even rocks have ‘imperfections.’
 Temperature and cooling changes the color and texture of the rock, so sometimes it can be more porous or dense.”

-Duplo Design was already in the business of producing artisanal textiles, volcanic stoneware vases and other tableware when we crossed paths.
-The two sisters went to school for industrial design, but while they do have experience with woodworking and other mediums, they typically enlist local artisans to bring their visions to life.
+Duplo Design was already in the business of producing volcanic stoneware and other tableware when we crossed paths.
+The two sisters went to school for industrial design, and while they do have experience with woodworking and other mediums, they typically enlist local artisans to bring their visions to life.

-With the Molcajete, they could fully step back.
-Those were hand shaped by three brothers—Adrián, Chuy, and Wilfredo Rodríguez Cocula—who have an open-air stone workshop on the other side of Guadalajara.
-Under the name Ignea, they transform volcanic rock into sculptures, shot glasses, and more.
+Both the Molcajetes and Tequileros were hand shaped by three brothers—Adrián, Chuy, and Wilfredo Rodríguez Cocula—who have an open-air stone workshop on the other side of Guadalajara.
+Under the name Ignea, they transform volcanic rock into sculptures and more.